-In the last few years Shanghai has continued to assert itself architecturally, and is home to some of the most striking and significant structures in the world.
-The city is noted for having more Art Deco buildings than any other, and its skyscrapers are among the tallest in the world – since 2008 it has boasted more freestanding buildings above 400m than any other city.
+In the last few years, Shanghai has continued to assert itself architecturally, and is home to some of the most striking and significant structures in the world.
+The city is noted for having more Art Deco buildings than any other, and its skyscrapers are among the tallest in the world.
+Here, we take a look at some of the most interesting and impressive architectural wonders in Shanghai.

 As well as providing some of the best views of the city, these structures are extraordinary in their architectural prowess and individuality – and we think they make the skyline of Shanghai one of the most distinctive and recognisable on the planet.

 No list of Shanghai’s most extraordinary architecture would be complete without possibly the most idiosyncratic of all its buildings: The Shanghai World Financial Centre, or as it is affectionately known by both locals and tourists, the ‘bottle opener’.
 As well as being one of the tallest structures in the world at 492m, its striking trapezoid aperture with the rectangular cut-out design marks it as one of the most dramatic skyscrapers on earth.